TalEinav/CrossStudyCompletion/README.md

 2. Load the R packages and R functions in `main_function.R`.
 3. Run the R script `example_RF.R`.

+# Implementation in Python

+All code and data is available in the *Matrix Completion in Python* folder.

 # Implementation in Mathematica